uswds/uswds-site/_components/pagination/guidance/implementation.md

 - Use `usa-current` class to highlight the currently active page.

-- Add disabled attribute when there aren’t any pages before or after to navigate.
+- Add `disabled` and `aria-disabled` disabled attributes when there aren’t any pages before or after to navigate.

 - Use a unique aria-label if you have two pagination elements on the same page.